 A recall letter is usually something you don’t want to receive.
-You’ll usually need to schedule a trip to the dealer, have an argument over getting a courtesy car and then pick up your car, whereupon you’ll invariably notice no difference in the way it drives.
-What’s more, if he data from recall handling specialists Stericycle ExpertSolutions is to be believed, recall rates are at an all-time high.
+You’ll usually need to schedule a trip to the dealership, have an argument over getting a courtesy car and then pick up your car, whereupon you’ll invariably notice no difference in the way it drives.
+What’s more, recall rates are at an all-time high.

 So what’s going on?
 Are manufacturers building flaky cars once again?
-Not a bit of it.
-These recalls are, despite the superficial hassle factor, good news for you.
+No, not at all.
+These recalls are, despite the superficial hassle factor, a good thing.
 In effect, they’re evidence that the system of checks and balances put on car makers is working, that manufacturers can no longer get away with letting safety issues slide as they one did.

-Skewing the figures quite significantly is the residual effects of the Takata airbag issue, where the Japanese manufacturer has supplied airbags that – in rare instances – can deploy sending shards of metal at the unfortunate occupant.
-This one will rumble on for a good while yet as the car manufacturers replace the old Takata bags.
+The Takata airbag issue relates to the Japanese manufacturer who supplied airbags to a number of manufacturers that – in some instances – can deploy sending shards of metal at the unfortunate occupant.
+This one will rumble on for a good while yet as the car manufacturers still continue replace the old Takata bags.

 So, it’s certainly not bad news if your car is recalled.
 Never ignore the notice, as this can have knock on effects not only in terms of safety but also on the validity of your warranty.

 And remember, the best manufacturers take recalls the most seriously.
 While recalls may be frustrating in the here-and-now, consider the bigger picture.

 How are you finding our new site design?
 Tell us in the comments below or send us your thoughts at email@example.com.

 FWD vs RWD vs AWD – which is the safest kind of car?

 With so many drivetrains in the market to choose from, powering either the front wheels, the rear wheels, or both ends... which setup is right for you?